Pearl Izumi Quest Review

 Value

-The Quest shorts are some of the most affordable shorts on the market.
+The Pearl Izumi Quest Shorts are some of the most affordable shorts on the market.
 If you're just trying to get into a pair of shorts while starting out or need something for quick commutes, you'll find them to be well worth it.
 If you're doing lots of miles, you might want to look at your budget again and invest a little more.

 Conclusion

-Having spent a good deal of time in the saddle out on the road and on the trainer, we're happy calling the PEARL iZUMi Quest shorts our Best on a Tight Budget Buy.
-A good deal of research went into this decision as well.
-We found a handful of complaints and kept them in mind as we went through our testing, and in fact, we did find that the shorts weren't the best on the planet for doing long rides.
+Having spent a good deal of time in the saddle out on the road and on the trainer, we're happy calling the Peral Izumi Quest short our Best Buy on a tight budget.
+A good deal of research went into this decision as well, and we found that the shorts weren't the best on the planet for doing long rides.
 That's another reason we suggest that these bike shorts are best for price-conscious commuters or riders just starting out who are doing 15 or 20 miles here and there.
 Maybe the occasional 30-mile ride.
 The padding is just not quite there for the long rides.
 In our view, if you're going to be doing lots of riding, especially long rides, you ought to invest in your bum and the related morale, but in a budgetary pinch, these are going to be a top option for low-cost shorts to get you on the bike in some degree of comfort which may or may not start to drop off after an hour or 90-minutes.